astrolabsoftware/fink-broker/docs/user_guide/infrastructure.md

 ## Spark Structured streaming

 Fink is principally based on the recent [Spark Structured Streaming](https://spark.apache.org/docs/latest/structured-streaming-programming-guide.html) development introduced in Spark 2.0 (see [paper](https://cs.stanford.edu/~matei/papers/2018/sigmod_structured_streaming.pdf)), and especially its integration with Apache Kafka (see [here](https://spark.apache.org/docs/latest/structured-streaming-kafka-integration.html)).
 Structured streaming is a stream processing engine built on the Spark SQL engine, hence it combines the best of the two worlds.
-The idea behind it is to processes data streams as a series of small batch jobs, called micro-batch processing.
+The idea behind it is to process data streams as a series of small batch jobs, called micro-batch processing.
 As anything in Spark, it provides fast, scalable, fault-tolerant processing, plus end-to-end exactly-once stream processing.

 ## Database